KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 A ``wc_lang`` model also supports some metadata.
 Named ``Parameter`` entities store arbitrary values, such as input parameters.
-Published data sources used by a model should be recorded in ``Reference`` entities, or in a ``CrossReference`` objects that identify a biological or chemical database.
+Published data sources used by a model should be recorded in ``Reference`` entities, or in a ``DatabaseReference`` objects that identify a biological or chemical database.

 ``wc_lang`` models are typically used to describe the initial state of a model -- a ``wc_lang`` description lacks any notion of time.